mutoromike/Flight-Booking-API/README.md

  - Create a virtual environment and run the command: `pip install -r requirements.txt` (install packages)

 ### Start the application
- - The run the following to start the app:
+ - Run the following to start the app:
 `python manage.py run`
  - Navigate to postman to test the api endpoints